Frequently Asked Questions

 Where is Granbury – A Candlelight Tour?

 Many of the sites for Granbury – A Candlelight Tour are centered around the Granbury Square.
 This is a self-guided tour to enjoy at your leisure.
 While many of the homes and sites are located just off the Granbury Square, this tour does require a good amount of walking.
-A map of the homes and sites included on the 2016 tour will be published on the website and in print before the event.
+A map of the homes and sites included on the 2023 tour are published on the website and in print before the event.
 Click here for the map.

 Where is Will Call?

 How do I stay informed on event changes or details?

 Please “Like” us on Facebook and you will be updated on all information regarding the Candlelight Tour.
 Also, we will ensure that the website is updated with the most current information.

 When do tickets go on sale?